-The Head of Paid Service is responsible for the strategic management of the authority as a whole.
+The Head of Paid Service is responsible for the strategic management of the authority as a whole and the staff employed.
 They are required to report to and provide information for the Cabinet, the Council, the Overview and Scrutiny Commission and other Committees.
 They are responsible for establishing a framework for management direction, style and standards and for monitoring the performance of the organisation